Last updated: 28/09/2023

 This document must prove that your licence is currently valid.
 It varies from State to State.
-NSW: driving history QLD: traffic history, VIC: driver history, SA: driving history, WA: traffic infringements, ACT: driver licence information, NT: driver licence history
+NSW: driving history (you can order the on-line version) QLD: traffic history, VIC: driver history, SA: driving history, WA: Driver’s Licence Details and Traffic Infringements (2 documents), ACT: driver licence information, NT: driver licence history

 I suggest you name it blow_joe_droits_conduire